 Hospitals are the most common institution named in medical malpractice suits likely due to the volume of patients they handle and the severity of the ailments these patients have.

 Never events should never happen, right?
 This is unfortunately not the case.
 Never events include surgical errors such as operating on the wrong patient, performing surgery on the wrong body part, or performing the wrong operation.
 These mistakes can cause patients to undergo additional surgeries and prolonged time in recovery, leading to severe economical and emotional strain.

 Emergency Rooms handle a large number of patients with a small amount of time per patient.
-The biggest malpractice problems that we see in these settings are related to delayed diagnosis or misdiagnosis.
+The biggest malpractice problems that we see in these settings are related to delayed diagnosis or misdiagnosis, a negligent doctor is not uncommon.
 These issues arise due to lack of knowledge about the patient’s history, failure to order the proper tests, the high volume of patients, and the high stress environment that is present in Emergency Rooms.

 Why Do Errors Occur in Healthcare?